What Is Urethral Syndrome?

 - Avoid unsafe sex.

-- Wipe the genital area using a front to back motion.
+- Wipe your genital area using a front to back

-- Avoid jeans and/or pantyhose that are overly tight.
+- Avoid wearing jeans and pantyhose that are too tight.

 - Wear cotton instead of nylon underwear.